Unity-Technologies/com.unity.live-capture.stype/Packages/com.unity.live-capture.stype/Documentation~/features.md

 Apply Lens Distortion to reduce errors around the image that occur when merging with the actual image.

-The Stype package uses the Brown-Conrady lens distortion model.
+The stYpe package uses the Brown-Conrady lens distortion model.

 ![Lens Distortion](images/lens-distortion.gif)